 - /support/ forwards to /home/

-In the technical documentation for sg_routes you can find more information about the TYPO3 extension and important hints for its usage. – The editorial documentation includes tutorials on how to use the backend module Redirects, which you receive with the purchase and installation of the extension.
+The editorial documentation includes tutorials on how to use the backend module Redirects, which you receive with the purchase and installation of the extension.

 Our products have convinced you and you would like to realize your next web project or your individual software idea together with us? – Then get in touch for a non-binding offer!